AN ACT RELATING TO THE ENERGY SECURITY AND RELIABILITY ACT

 (a) “Public good” means the greatest benefit of the people of the state.
 In determining whether the public good is served, the state agency having jurisdiction shall give due consideration, among other things, to the effect the proposed project will have on:

-(1) the quantity, kind, and extent of cultivated agricultural land that may be rendered unfit for use by or enhanced by the project, including both the immediate and long range agricultural land use impacts;
+(1) the quantity, kind and extent of cultivated agricultural land that may be rendered unfit for use by the project, including both the immediate and long range agricultural land use impacts;

 (2) scenic and recreational values;